MicrosoftDocs/windows-insider/wip/check-flighting-status.md

 ## Check for the watermark

-If you’re on an Insider Preview build, you should be able to see a watermark on the bottom right of your desktop, right above the time and date in your Taskbar, that tells you exactly which version of Windows you’re running.
+If you’re on an Insider Preview build, you should be able to see a watermark on the bottom right of your desktop, right above the time and date in your taskbar, that tells you exactly which version of Windows you’re running.

 ![Windows watermark for Windows 10 Insider Preview Builds showing Build 20211.](images/Watermark.jpg "Channels overview and how rings move to them.")